varlabuggaiah/PRODIGY_SD_02/README.md

 # Guess the Number GUI

 A fun and interactive "Guess the Number" game built with Python and Tkinter.
-This project was completed as Task-02 for the Prodigy InfoTech internship.

 ## Features